houqb/ssdlite-pytorch-mobilenext/README.md

 ## Experiment Setup

 During training on COCO, the batch size is set to 256 and the initial learning rate is set to 0.01.
-We use 8 GPUs to run the experiments with synchronized batch normalization.
+We use 8 GPUs with 12 GB memory to run the experiments with synchronized batch normalization.
 For more implementation details, please refer to the configs in this project.

 ## MODEL ZOO